sparkflows/sparkflows-docs/docs/aws/admin-guide/emr-livy/livy-connection.rst

      - Description
      - Value
    * - Jars
-     - Jars to be used in emr livy session
+     - Jars to be used in EMR Livy session
      - Jars path located in S3 Location
    * - Pyspark Files
-     - Pyspark Files to be used in emr livy session
+     - Pyspark Files to be used in EMR Livy session
      - Pyspark file located in S3 Location
    * - Files
-     - Files to be used in emr livy session
+     - Files to be used in EMR Livy session
      - Any Files if needed
    * - Archives Files
-     - Archives Files to be used in emr livy session
+     - Archives Files to be used in EMR Livy session
      - Value
    * - Driver Memory
-     - Driver Memory to be used in emr livy session
+     - Driver Memory to be used in EMR Livy session
      - Driver Memory if any specific memory you need to pass
    * - Driver Cores
-     - Driver Cores to be used in emr livy session
+     - Driver Cores to be used in EMR Livy session
      - Driver Cores if any specific Cores you need to pass
    * - Executor Memory
-     - Executor Memory to be used in emr livy session
+     - Executor Memory to be used in EMR Livy session
      - Executor Memory if any specific Executor Memory you need to pass
    * - Executor Cores
-     - Executor Cores to be used in emr livy session
+     - Executor Cores to be used in EMR Livy session
      - Executor Cores if any specific Executor Cores you need to pass
    * - Num Executors
-     - Num Executors to be used in emr livy session
+     - Num Executors to be used in EMR Livy session
      - Num Executors if any specific Num Executors you need to pass

 .. figure:: ../../../_assets/aws/livy/add_livy.PNG
    :alt: livy
    :width: 70%

 ..
-Note:: Make sure to upload ``fire-spark_x.y.z-core-x.y.z-jar-with-dependencies.jar`` to S3 bucket and is accessible from Saprkflows webserver UI.
+Note:: Make sure to upload ``fire-spark_x.y.z-core-x.y.z-jar-with-dependencies.jar`` to S3 bucket and that it is accessible from Saprkflows webserver UI.
 This jar is available in Sparkflows binary.
 Untar the binary to find it inside ``fire-x.y.z/fire-core-lib``.

 .. figure:: ../../../_assets/aws/livy/livy_jar.PNG
    :alt: livy